ricab/scope_guard/docs/design.md

     scope guard (1, 2, 3, or some custom operation)
 2. Forbidding exceptions in the first place.

-###### Options 1.1 and 1.2
+###### Options 1.1 and 1.2 - uniform handling

-Exceptions permit custom handling of distinct errors by higher level callers, using information available to them.
+Exceptions permit custom handling of distinct errors by higher level callers, so they can make use of higher level information that is only available to them.
 Uniform default handling methods would contradict that purpose and should in principle be avoided.
 That advises against options 1.1 and 1.2.
-Ignoring errors systematically is hardly a reasonable option.
-Allowing exceptions only to abort when they arise would transmit conflicting ideas to the user.
+Specifically, ignoring errors in a systematic manner is hardly a reasonable option.
+Idem for allowing exceptions only to abort when they arise, which would transmit conflicting ideas to the user.

-###### Options 1.3 and 1.2
+###### Option 1.3 (and 1.2 fallback) - rethrowing

 A crucial property of exceptions is that they propagate automatically, freeing intermediaries from boilerplate code.
-Option 1.3 exploits that property and may therefore seem like the ideal default.
+Option 1.3 exploits that property and is usually the ideal default.
+To the point that no special code needs to be written for it (rethrowing happens automatically).
+Destructors are special though.
 Alas, _exceptions do not always propagate_.
 In particular, they do not propagate when the stack is already unwinding.
 To put it another way, exception propagation is really only achievable from code that is not already being executed in the context of exception propagation.
 Which is one of the circumstances where scope guards are most useful.
-In those cases, the program aborts, meaning that option 1.3 implies falling back to 1.2.
+In those cases, the program aborts, meaning that option 1.3 implies falling back on 1.2.

 Still, option 1.3 (with 1.2 fallback) is appealling.
 It can be implemented simply with a destructor that a) is not `noexcept` when the callback isn't either; and b) leaves exceptions to behave as they do by default.
-It allows using scope guards for exception throwing in regular cases and it is the most common approach in implementations I have seen, including [N4189](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2014/n4189.pdf) (section 7.3).
+In other words, by just declaring the destructor `noexcept(noexcept(callback()))` and otherwise leaving exceptions alone.
+This would allow using scope guards for exception throwing in regular cases (non-stack-unwinding).
+It is the path followed by other implementations, including [N4189](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2014/n4189.pdf) (section 7.3).
 One I considered seriously.